Statistics Chemistry courses

 ... is not just any publication from us, but the most important annual publication of the GDCh.
-How many new students are there where, how many students have completed their master’s degree and how long do you actually study and where do they all find accommodation?
-With 60 pages, 21 graphics and 38 tables, there is hardly a question that remains unanswered.
+How many new students are there where, how many students have completed their master's degree, how long does it actually take to study and where do they all end up?
+With 60 pages, 21 graphics and 38 tables, hardly a question remains unanswered.

-Our statistics collect data from bachelor's and master's degree programs as well as doctorates in chemistry/business chemistry, biochemistry/life sciences, food chemistry (LM-Chemie) and data from chemistry courses at universities of applied sciences (HAW).
+Our statistics include data from Bachelor's and Master's degree programs as well as doctorates in chemistry/industrial chemistry, biochemistry/life sciences, food chemistry (LM chemistry) and data from chemistry degree programs at universities of applied sciences (HAW).

-The brochure "Statistics of chemistry courses - A survey by the GDCh on chemistry courses at universities and colleges in Germany" is published annually in July.
-You can view the brochure with all data, tables and graphics as a flip catalog and download it free of charge.
+The brochure "Statistics of Chemistry Degree Courses - A GDCh survey on chemistry degree courses at universities and colleges in Germany" is published every year in July.
+The brochure with all the data, tables and graphics can be viewed as a flip catalog and downloaded free of charge.

-In addition, a graphical representation of the most important data appears in the Nachrichten aus der Chemie, issue 7/8 (2023).
+In addition, a graphical representation of the most important data will appear in Nachrichten aus der Chemie, Issue 7/8 (2023).

-Furthermore, on these pages you will find the most important graphics from the statistics as a PDF for download.
+Furthermore, you will find the most important graphics from the statistics as PDF downloads on these pages.

 Downloads

-In natural science subjects, the dissertation in the form of a monograph has meanwhile been supplemented by the alternative of the cumulative variant.
-Cumulative dissertations are publication-based; ie PhD students can write their dissertation through publications that belong to and have been published in peer-reviewed recognized journals on a content-related topic.
+In scientific subjects, the dissertation in the form of a monograph has now been supplemented by the alternative of the cumulative variant.
+Cumulative dissertations are publication-based; that is, doctoral candidates can write their dissertation using publications that have been published in peer-reviewed journals on a related topic.
 The conditions can be found in the examination regulations of the respective university.
-There are differences e.g. B. with the necessary number of publications as well as the relevance of the authorship/first authorship.
+There are differences, for example, in the necessary number of publications and the relevance of authorship/first authorship.

-According to the GDCh survey of German universities, a cumulative doctorate in chemistry is possible at 45 out of 55 universities and in biochemistry at 23 out of 35 universities.
+According to the GDCh survey at German universities, a cumulative doctorate in chemistry is possible at 45 out of 55 universities and in biochemistry at 23 out of 35 universities.

 cumulative doctorates in chemistry